Minecraft Data Packs / Mob

 Additional Resources

 Found on this page is a resource pack that I strongly recommend you use while running this data pack.
 As of the full-release patch (11/19/2023), this resource pack utilizes Random Entities and Custom Entity Models.
-As such, Optifine or any mod that adds these features standalone is required if you would like to see all of the pack's modifications.
-Without these mods installed, Illagers will not spawn with randomized appearances, and due to the core data pack's Navigation Assistance mechanic for custom Illager navigation, you may also see flashes of Wandering Traders appear and vanish in combat; however, the rest of the pack will still work.
+As such, Optifine or any mod that adds these features standalone is highly recommended, especially if you would like to see all of the pack's modifications.
+Without these mods installed, Illagers will not spawn with randomized appearances or have the appropriate texture applied if they are Elementals or Bosses, and due to the core data pack's Navigation Assistance mechanic for custom Illager navigation, you may also see flashes of Wandering Traders appear and vanish in combat; however, the rest of the pack will still work.

-As you've read already, the .zip file also contains an extension to the main data pack.
-This adds custom items and enchantments that function as rewards for exploring and hunting down patrols.
+As you've read already, the .zip file also contains two extensions to the main data pack.
+The first one adds custom items and enchantments that function as rewards for exploring and hunting down patrols.
 Some of these new items are dropped by the Illagers upon death; many of them are found within Pillager Outposts and Woodland Mansions.
 For a list of features in this extension, see the bottom of this page.
+The second one adds Illager Bosses which will initially only appear during high-level Raids, but eventually they will begin to spawn in regular patrols.
+Currently, there are 4 bosses; more will be added in the future.

-Please note that you must have the main pack running in order to run the extension; the extension will not work standalone.
+Please note that you must have the main pack running in order to run the extensions; they will not work standalone.

 Performance